dwisianto/github-bak2021-03/k2/kXX/kJv/README.md

 ## Gson

 Gson is an open source java api for parsing and building json.
 - It has extensive support for java generics.
 - It also provides support for converting third party classes to json.
-    - It can be used to serialize and deserialize complex objects with deep hierarchies that may contain generic classes
+- It can be used to serialize and deserialize complex objects with deep hierarchies that may contain generic classes.

 - Data Binding
     - In this example we look at how to bind a Json to a java object.